Freddie Mercury Collaborations

 Who was it made the show

-(La, la, la, la, la repeated many times)
+Ragtime Piano Joe (La, la, la, la, la repeated many times) And when the hero walked in the door

 Or Charlie Chaplin fell through the floor